trz42/eessi-bot-software-layer/README.md

 ```
 local_tmp = /tmp/$USER/EESSI
 ```
 This is the path to a temporary directory on the node building the stack, i.e., on a compute/worker node.
-You may have to change this if temporary storage under '/tmp' does not exist or is too small.
+You may have to change this if temporary storage under `/tmp` does not exist or is too small.
 This setting will be used for the environment variable `EESSI_TMPDIR`.
-Variables in the value may be esaped with '\' to delay their expansion to the start of the build_job_script.
-This can be used for referencing environment variables that are only set inside a Slurm job.
+The value is expanded only inside a running job.
+Thus, typical job environment variables may be used to isolate jobs running simultaneously on the same compute node.
 ```
 slurm_params = "--hold"
 ```
-This defines additional parameters for submitting batch jobs. "--hold" should be kept or the bot might not work as intended (the release step would be circumvented).
+This defines additional parameters for submitting batch jobs. `"--hold"` should be kept or the bot might not work as intended (the release step would be circumvented).
 Additional parameters, for example, to specify an account, a partition or any other parameters supported by `sbatch`, may be added to customize the submission to your environment.
 ```
 submit_command = /usr/bin/sbatch
 ```